Creation of the Court

 - Trials: 1:30 pm

 All sessions of the Newton Municipal Court and Green Municipal Court are open to the public.
-Use of a statewide computer system gives Court personnel access to a wide variety of information about outstanding fines owed to a Court, and records pertaining to suspension of driving privileges.

 If you need the service of an interpreter, please notify the municipal court administrator prior to your court appearance.